liaohuqiu/liaohuqiu.github.io/_posts/blog/2014/2014-12-29-android-object-size-dalvik.md

     But the size of the primitive type data is very diffrent in Dalvik.

-    The size of a primitive data type is not the same when it is a field of object or a variable, from when it is an element in Array.
+    The size of a primitive data type is not the same when it is a field of object or a variable from when it is an element in Array.

     |Data type          | Size as field / variable | Size in Array | 32 bit JVM | 64 bit - | 64bit + |
     |---|---|---|---|---|---|